 If you’re looking to break into a new job and want technical recruiters to talk to you, you better have a LinkedIn account.
-But, just creating a username and password, and adding a picture of your pretty face won’t cut it –those are just additional details you need.
+But, just creating a username and password, and adding a picture of your pretty face won’t cut it.

-LinkedIn has become a very powerful tool for finding jobs, obviously.
+LinkedIn has become a very powerful tool for finding jobs.
 But, that only means you’re competing with millions of people in the same platform.
-So, you need to work on every detail of your profile to call the attention of the right people at the right time.
+So, you need to work on your profile to call the attention of the right people at the right time.

-Technical recruiters are a middle man between companies looking for technically savvy personnel and you (although sometimes they might be employed directly by the company looking to hire people).
+Technical recruiters are a middle man between companies looking for technically savvy personnel and you (although sometimes they might be employed directly by the hiring company).

-They scout the web and leverage their network to put together a list of qualified candidates that they think could perform well based on the job description they were given.
-Basically what they do is use their best judgement to put together a list of qualified people so that HR executives can onboard the best of the best as their new hires.
+They scout the web and leverage their network to put together a list of qualified candidates.
+Basically what they do is use their best judgment to put together a list of qualified people so that HR executives can onboard the best of the best as their new hires.

 They have a tough job.
 Often, they only get paid once their candidates are hired.
-So as you probably already know, they’re always in the hunt for qualified candidates.
-Obviously, people know this and so they reach out to them.
-But, many people do it the wrong way and/or at the wrong time.
+So they’re always on the hunt.
+People know this and so they reach out to them.
+But, many do it the wrong way and/or at the wrong time.

 Among some of the main mistakes people make when reaching out to technical recruiters are: